Table of Contents[Hide][Show]

-Ever since DNA testing became a central piece of evidence in the 1990s during the OJ Simpson trial, these three letters have become one most well-known acronyms in the English language.
+Ever since DNA testing became a central piece of evidence in the 1990s during the OJ Simpson trial, these three letters have become one of the most well-known acronyms in the English language.
 What do the letters DNA stand for in medical terms?
 Surprisingly, most people don’t know the answer.

 What Is DNA?

 DNA is a very tiny molecule that’s shaped like a double helix.
-Two biopolymer strands coiled around each other creating the double helix shape.
+Two biopolymer strands coiled around each other, creating the double helix shape.
 The sequence that runs along this double helix is what makes up our genetic information.

 DNA In Pop Culture